Guale

-Guale was a historic Native American chiefdom of Mississippian culture peoples located along the coast of present-day Georgia and the Sea Islands.
-Spanish Florida established its Roman Catholic missionary system in the chiefdom in the late 16th century.
+Guale was a historic Native American polity of located along the coast of present-day Georgia and the Sea Islands.
+Spanish Florida forced its Roman Catholic missionary system onto the locals in the late 16th century.

-During the late 17th century and early 18th century, Guale society was shattered by extensive epidemics of new infectious diseases and attacks by other tribes.
-Some of the surviving remnants migrated to the mission areas of Spanish Florida, while others remained near the Georgia coast.
-Joining with other survivors, they became known as the Yamasee, an ethnically mixed group that emerged in a process of ethnogenesis.
-The Guale are believed to have been a Mississippian culture group that had a chiefdom along what is now the Georgia coast in the early period of Spanish exploration.
+During the late 17th century and early 18th century, Guale society was shattered by colonialism, epidemics and warfare.
+Some of the survivors were forced to migrate to the mission areas of Spanish Florida, while others tried to remain near the Georgia coast.
+Joining with members of other tribes, those who remained became known as the Yamasee, an ethnically mixed group that emerged in a process of ethnogenesis.
+The Guale are recognized archaeologically as part of the Mississippian period and created a large country along what is now the Georgia coast in the early period of Spanish exploration.

 Language

 Scholars have not reached a consensus on how to classify the Guale language.
 Early claims that the Guale spoke a Muskogean language were questioned by the historian William C. Sturtevant.
 He has shown that recorded vocabulary, which sources had believed to be Guale, was Muscogee.
 Only two words are known otherwise, being micoo 'chief' and Chiluques 'Cusabo'.

-Historical references note that the Jesuit Brother Domingo Agustín Váez recorded Guale grammar in 1569, but the documents have not been found.
+Historical references note that the Jesuit Brother Domingo Agustín Váez recorded Guale grammar in 1569, but the documents have not yet been found.

 History

 Prehistory

-Archaeological studies indicate that the precursors of the historically known Guale lived along the Georgia coast and Sea Islands, from at least 1150 AD.
-Archaeologists identify the prehistoric Guale cultures as the Savannah phase (1150 to 1300 AD) and the Irene phase (1300 to circa 1600).
-While the prehistoric ancestors to the Guale shared many characteristics with regional neighbors, they left unique archaeological features that distinguished the "proto-Guale" people from other groups.
+Archaeological studies indicate that the Guale lived along the Georgia coast and Sea Islands, from at least 1150 AD.
+Archaeologists identify the Guale as the makers of the Savannah phase (1150 to 1300 AD) and the Irene phase (1300 to circa 1600).
+While the prehistoric ancestors of the Guale shared many characteristics with regional neighbors, they left unique archaeological features that distinguished the "proto-Guale" people from other groups.

-The prehistoric people were organized into chiefdoms.
+The prehistoric people were organized into polities.
 They built Mississippian-type platform mounds, major earthworks requiring the organized labor of many people, and using highly skilled soil and engineering knowledge.
 They used the mounds for ceremonial, religious and burial purposes.